-Or, your 16-year-old daughter is annoyed that she has to drive the old beat up Chevy to school.
+Or, your 16-year-old daughter is annoyed that she has to drive the old beat-up car to school.
 “I don’t want to be seen in this piece of junk!
 Have you seen what kind of cars the other kids drive!?”

-And let’s face it, teens and tweens can sometimes be arrogant with their belief that they are special.
-Many act defiant, demanding and down-right rude if they don’t get their way.
-They will plead, threaten, manipulate and can drive you crazy with the relentlessness of their demands and their righteous belief that they deserve whatever it is that they want.
+And let’s face it, teens and tweens can sometimes be arrogant with their belief that they’re special.
+Many act defiant, demanding, and downright rude if they don’t get their way.
+They will plead, threaten, manipulate, and drive you crazy with the relentlessness of their demands and their righteous belief that they deserve whatever it is that they want.

 Here are some tips to help you guide them away from self-centeredness while helping kids to maintain their passions in life.